 And just education.
 I think some people just aren't aware that, when you take your parent's money or your grandparent's money and you use it for something other than what they need, that is abuse.
 It's not something that you are supposed to do.
 But some people feel like it's their right to do that.
 The person, 'They're living with me.
-I'm taking care of them.
+I'm taking vcoa.chp.vcu.edu College of Health Professions care of them.
 I have a right to do this.'
 So I think, again, it's education and resources and things like that.